timoxley/installed/Readme.md

 A wrapper around npm's [read-installed](https://github.com/npm/read-installed) that produces a flat array rather than a nested tree structure.
 Also adds a few bells and whistles.

-Arrays are a *far* easier to process and reason about than nested objects.
+Why?
+Arrays are *far* easier to process and reason about than nested objects.

 ## Installation